AlexandriaDAO/core/src/tests/plan.md

-- One of the tokens on the test app got 2 LBRY.
-Is it possible we're sending the lbry before checking if it already is owned by the user?
 - We need a stop button for the loading state for when it gets stuck.
 - Then make the existing arweave data look nice.